MajaHjuler/Low-resource-SER/README.md

 /notebook.ipynb](https://github.com/audeering/w2v2-how-to/blob/main/notebook.ipynb).
 In RQ2, the results from LIME analysis are loaded from Google Drive, and so are the results from fine-tuning in RQ3.

 The second notebook contains the code for fine-tuning a pre-trained wav2vec 2.0 model for Danish SER and can be run on a GPU, e.g. Tesla T4 in Colab.
 To run the code, you need access to the EmoTale dataset.
 The code was adapted from [Emotion_recognition_in_Greek_speech_using_Wav2Vec2.ipynb](https://github.com/m3hrdadfi/soxan/blob/main/notebooks/Emotion_recognition_in_Greek_speech_using_Wav2Vec2.ipynb).

+The LIME analysis in RQ2 was adapted from the [CoughLIME](https://github.com/glam-imperial/CoughLIME) code base.